 Alisha is an interdisciplinary artist and cultural producer.
 Her work is about collective memory and the synchronicity of time, specifically through the stories of women of color.

-Jennifer Goulet, Executive Director, Creative Many, Detroit, Michigan
+Jennifer Goulet, President & CEO, Creative Many, Detroit, Michigan

 Jennifer leads Creative Many’s research, advocacy/public policy, professional practice, funding and communications efforts advancing Michigan’s creative economy and the creative many that make Michigan a creative state